 All students are encouraged to seek out and apply for appropriate financial aid assistance.
 The responsibility for financing Graduate School rests with the graduate student.

-Assumption College does not sponsor any individual scholarship listed below and is thus not responsible for eligibility requirements.
+Assumption University does not sponsor any individual scholarship listed below and is thus not responsible for eligibility requirements.
 This document is merely a guide to opportunities available to graduate students and is not an exhaustive list.